 - Pick-pocketing and bag-snatching may occur at major tourist sites, including the Thamel district of Kathmandu.

-- There are reports of sexual assaults involving foreigers, including in the popular tourist districts of Thamel and Bouddha in Kathmandu.
+- There are reports of sexual assaults involving foreigners, including in popular tourist areas of Kathmandu and Pokhara.

 - help you find appropriate medical care